gsm-arivu/gsm-arivu.github.io/README.md

 *   `arivu-theme-example.md`: A comprehensive example presentation.
 *   `vs code/snippets/markdown.code-snippets`: VS Code snippets for faster authoring.

+## :tv:Preview

+Visit [https://gsm-arivu.github.io](https://gsm-arivu.github.io) to see how the markdown is rendered in html.

 ## 📜 License

 This project is licensed under the MIT License.